iagox86/skullsecurity.org/_posts/2010-03-25-taking-apart-the-energizer-trojan-part-2-runtime-analysis.md

 guid: 'http://www.skullsecurity.org/blog/?p=645'
 permalink: /2010/taking-apart-the-energizer-trojan-part-2-runtime-analysis
 categories:
-    - Malware
+    - malware
-    - Nmap
+    - nmap
-    - 'Reverse Engineering'
+    - re
 ---

 In <a href='/blog/?p=627'>Part 1: setup</a>, we infected the system with the Trojan.
 It should still be running on the victim machine.
 If you haven't read that section, I strongly recommend you go back and read it.